ggq89/kvbench/README.md

 The following benchmarks show the throughput of inserting/reading keys (of size 9 bytes) and values (of size 256 bytes).
 Batch write cost is the time it takes to write 4,000,000 keys and values.

-Computer configuration: Apple M1 Pro, 16GB RAM, 1TB SSD
+Computer configuration: Apple M4 Pro, 14（10性能和4能效）, 48 GB RAM, 500GB SSD

 ### nofsync